 I gave birth to a healthy baby boy the next day.
 Some might say to be grateful, but I didn’t feel that way the years following his birth.
 I didn’t know that they were going to start aggressive labor drugs at 8pm at night.
 I personally function better in the day.
 The contrast felt so strong.
 How they treated me felt mechanical and inhumane.
 If you’re interested in reading, I recorded the whole story in the following post:

-Before my birthing center experience in 2021, I had another son.
+Before my birthing center experience, I had another son.
+He was born in 2015.
 His birth was interlaced with complication and miraculous timing.
 He was born in a hospital with the assistance of a midwife.
 (I was so happy to be led to this option.)
 I was unmedicated during his birth as well.
 I delivered him easily after I had gone through labor.

 But that hospital room was small and crowded.
 Then we had to move rooms.
 We were settled in our postpartum room around 2 am.
 There was a hard window bench for Curtis to sleep on, and a mass-manufactured vinyl covered chair in the room.